MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 - MBS150
 - ODB150
 - MET150
-description: "Learn how changing a User Principal Name (UPN) affects the OneDrive URL and OneDrive features."
+description: Learn about how changing a User Principal Name (UPN) affects the OneDrive URL and OneDrive features. ms.custom: seo-marvel-apr2020
 ---

 # How UPN changes affect the OneDrive URL and OneDrive features